What is the Purpose of Meditation?

 Should I Start Meditating?

-Deciding what the purpose of meditation is for you may be a good place to start when deciding if you want to incorporate it into your wellness routine.
-Evidence supports meditation for a variety of purposes, so chances are good that it may be a good fit for you!
+Thinking about your purpose for meditation may be a good place to start when deciding if you want to incorporate it into your wellness routine.
+Evidence supports meditation for a variety of purposes, so chances are good that it may be a good fit for yours!